Baron Franz von der Trenck: Military career

-Trenck entered the Imperial army in 1728 but resigned in disgrace three years later and decided to live peacefully in Požega, Slavonia.
+Trenck entered the Imperial Army in 1728 but resigned in disgrace three years later and decided to live peacefully in Požega.
 He married and lived on his estate for a few years.
-Upon the death of his wife who had perished in the black plague of 1737, he offered to raise an irregular corps of pandurs for service against the Turks, but this offer was refused, after which he entered the Imperial Russian Army as a mercenary.
-In Russia he met and befriended Ernst Gideon von Laudon.
-But after serving against the Turks and Tatars during the Russo-Turkish War for a short time as captain and major of cavalry he was accused of bad conduct, brutality and disobedience and condemned to death.
-Despite showing insubordination he had gained popularity for defying an order to retreat.
-His sentence was commuted by Field Marschal Münnich to degradation and imprisonment.
+Upon the death of his wife who had perished in the Great Plague of 1738, he offered to raise an irregular corps of pandurs for service against the Turks, but this offer was refused, after which he entered the Imperial Russian Army as a mercenary.
+In Russia, he met and befriended Ernst Gideon von Laudon.
+However, after serving against the Turks and Tatars during the Russo-Turkish War for a short time as captain and major of cavalry, he was accused of bad conduct, brutality, and disobedience and condemned to death.
+Despite showing insubordination, he had gained popularity for defying an order to retreat.
+His sentence was commuted by Field Marshal Münnich to degradation and imprisonment.

 After a time Trenck returned to Austria, where his father was governor of a small fortress, but there he came into conflict with everyone and actually took sanctuary in a convent in Vienna.
 Prince Charles Alexander of Lorraine, interesting himself in this strange man, obtained for him an amnesty and a commission in a corps of irregulars.
-In this command, besides his usual truculence and bad manners, he displayed conspicuous personal bravery, and in spite of the general dislike into which his vices brought him his services were so valuable that he was promoted to lieutenant-colonel (1743) and colonel (1744).
+In this command, besides his usual truculence and bad manners, he displayed conspicuous personal bravery, and in spite of the general dislike into which his vices brought, his services were so valuable that he was promoted to lieutenant colonel (1743) and colonel (1744).

-Trenck earned most of his fame during the War of the Austrian Succession, as the leader and commander of a unit of pandurs, or paramilitary troops in the Austrian army which specialized in frontier warfare, guerrilla tactics and surprise hit-and-run actions, into which he recruited mostly Croatian mercenaries, experienced fighters from the Austro-Ottoman Military Frontier.
-The Trenck's Pandurs soon became infamous for the atrocities they committed on the civilian population, some actions deemed brutal even by the standards of the day.
+Trenck earned most of his fame during the War of the Austrian Succession, as the leader and commander of a unit of pandurs, or paramilitary troops in the Imperial Army, which specialized in frontier warfare, guerrilla tactics, and surprise hit-and-run actions, into which he recruited mostly Croatian mercenaries, experienced fighters from the Austro-Ottoman Military Frontier.
+Trenck's Pandurs soon became infamous for the atrocities they committed on the civilian population, some actions deemed brutal even by the standards of the day.

-When the War of the Austrian Succession broke out Trenck rallied volunteers and marched for Vienna to assist Maria Theresa of Austria.
+When the War of the Austrian Succession broke out Trenck rallied volunteers and marched for Vienna to assist Maria Theresa.
 While in Vienna, Trenck's Pandurs marched the streets before invading Prussia.
-At the Battle of Soor he and his irregulars plundered when they should have been fighting and Trenck was accused of having allowed King Frederick the Great himself to escape.
+At the Battle of Soor, he and his irregulars plundered when they should have been fighting and Trenck was accused of having allowed King Frederick the Great himself to escape.